ascerra12/Portfolio/README.md

 This R script is used to read in the large dataset in chunks of 100,000 rows at a time and store them into files that contain just the four columns that pertain to this project making the files more managable.

 US_Data_Visualization:
-This R script reads in the managable files and concatenates them into one large file where data analysis is then performed.
-The Data is catagorized into 51 different Regions.
+This R script reads in the managable files and concatenates them into one large file where data analysis and visualization is then performed.